How to Write a Chargeback Rebuttal Letter: Explanation and Samples

 1. Chargeback Identifiers

-You need to include chargeback identifiers that can be used to match your dispute letter to that particular chargeback.
+You need to include chargeback identifiers that can be used to match your dispute letter sample to that particular chargeback.

 • Merchant account number